 Vaishnavism, the tradition to which ISKCON belongs, is an important branch of Hinduism.
 Vaishnavas are devotees of Krishna (or His primary expansions).
-According to the 1996 Britannica Book of the Year, there are about 560 million Vaishnavas worldwide.
+According to the Encyclopaedia Britannica in 1996 there were about 560 million Vaishnavas worldwide – that number has greatly increased since then.
 Vaishnavism has the largest number of followers among the various groups in India.
 Vaishnavas come from all walks of life, with varying degrees of commitment.

-The precepts and practices of ISKCON were taught and codified by the 15th century saint and religious reformer Sri Chaitanya.
-Sri Chaitanya gave a powerful impetus for a massive devotional movement that began in his home province of Bengal, but which eventually spread throughout India.
-As a reformed, he strongly opposed sectarianism – especially within the caste system.
+The precepts and practices of ISKCON were taught and codified by the 15th century saint and religious reformer Sri Caitanya.
+Sri Caitanya gave a powerful impetus for a massive devotional movement that began in his home province of Bengal, but which eventually spread throughout India.
+As a reformer, he strongly opposed sectarianism – especially within the caste system.
 Under his direction hundreds of volumes of philosophy were compiled.
-He promoted the chanting of the holy name of God in the form of themaha-mantra to help people re-establish a loving relationship with God.
-Followers of Sri Chaitanya are also known as Gaudiya Vaishnavas.
+He promoted the chanting of the holy name of God in the form of the maha-mantra to help people re-establish a loving relationship with God.
+Followers of Sri Caitanya are also known as Gaudiya Vaishnavas.

-The Founder of ISKCON, A.C.
+The founder of ISKCON, A.C.
 Bhaktivedanta Swami Prabhupada, incorporated the society in 1966.
 Most ISKCON members practice Krishna consciousness in their homes and live and work in society – only visiting their local temple for special occasions such as festivals.
-The society has centers in practically all countries and major cities of the world and is dedicated to the propagation of spiritual culture.
+The society has centres in practically all countries and major cities of the world and is dedicated to the propagation of spiritual culture.

 Governing Body Commission (GBC)